OwenDa/portfolio-1/README.md

   1. Manual testing was carried out to ensure all link works as intended, with external links opening in a new tab.
   2. Functions such as form submission and form validation were manually tested by the developer and can be tested by submitting sample data.
   3. The developer manually tested to ensure elements such as navigation links, form inputs and so on can be navigated with the tab key (for full Accessibility testing, [see Accessibility](#accessibility)).
-  4. Foreground-to-background colour contrast was tested via multiple [tools](#tools).
+  4. Foreground-to-background colour contrast was tested via multiple [contrast-checking tools](#tools).
   4. [PingDom](https://tools.pingdom.com) was used to test pageload speeds and pages sizes.
-For example, pre-[image optimisation](#performance), PingDom reported a homepage size of 9.4MB, whereas the size was reduced to 2.9MB following optimisation.
+For example, pre-[image optimisation](#performance), PingDom reported a homepage size of 9.4MB, reduced to 2.9MB and finally to 1.4MB following optimisation.
+  6. [pagespeed.web.dev](https://pagespeed.web.dev/) was used for the same purpose.
   4. A [Lighthouse report](https://developers.google.com/web/tools/lighthouse) was generated for all pages, scoring each page on Performance, Accessibility, Best Practices and SEO.
   5. Google Chrome's Dev Tools was used throughout the development process to ensure responsiveness.
   6. The website [Can I Use?](https://caniuse.com/?search=avif) was used to check browser support for AVIF image formats, as a result of which, fall-back formats are also provided.